7 Best Day Trips From Dubrovnik Croatia, You’ll love!

 5. LOKRUM ISLAND

-Lokrum is one of the easiest places to visit from Dubrovnik, it’s the dazzling green island you can see from the old town’s ancient walls – and almost every sea-facing terrace, you can’t miss it!
+Lokrum is one of the easiest places to visit from Dubrovnik, you can see this dazzling green island from the old town’s ancient walls – and almost every sea-facing terrace, it’s incredibly striking and part of Dubrovnik’s epic landscape!

 How To Get There